 While caffeine can be hard on the digestive tract and other organs, chicory coffee is much more gut-friendly.
 Read on to learn why.

 Chicory (Cichorium intybus) is also called succory, cornflower, endive, radicchio, or sugarloaf.
 Chicory belongs to the Asteraceae, sunflower and daisy family and is related to lettuce and dandelions.
 Chicory root is naturally caffeine free so it’s safe to drink in the evening.
 In fact, chicory coffee is slightly calming and sedative because of the presence of lactucin and related compounds.

-Chicory root contains several potent, aromatic, active substances—the five mentioned below are responsible for many chicory coffee benefits.
+Chicory root contains several potent, aromatic, active substances—the five mentioned below are responsible for most chicory coffee benefits.

 - Lactones are digestive bitters, potent volatile oils; they are strong anti-parasite, antibacterial, and anti-inflammatory.

 - Mannitol is a sugar that paradoxically supports oral health, prevents dental caries, tooth decay and cavities.
-But mannitol also help stabilize blood sugar and insulin.
+But mannitol also helps stabilize blood sugar and insulin.

 - Polyphenols are powerful antioxidants; support gut health, help prevent cardiovascular diseases, cancer, osteoporosis and many other.

 - Lactucin is a bitter substance with a mild sedative, calming effect; it also slightly reduces pain, lowers cholesterol, and is antibacterial.

 - Cardiovascular health

 - Detoxifying agent